Bite Sized Theology: The Bible, “The” Book

 16 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, 17 that the man of God may be complete, thoroughly equipped for every good work.

-It was inspired by God, literally, God breathed it out.
+It was inspired by God.
+The literal translations says God breathed it out.

 The Bible is not a book about God, it is the very Word of God.

 Didn’t Men Write the Bible